RishabhPariharGit/React-Project/README.md

 - started working on the project
 - pulled the Admin folder from git
 - Added the logic to update the product details using the changeHandler function
-- Checked the changeHandler function is executing  or not when clicked with add product button -
+- Checked the changeHandler function is executing  or not when clicked with add product button
+- uploaded new images to multer
+-